• East-West Rail | Looking Back and Looking Forward

 Unfortunately we have been down this path before.

-In 2016 MassDOT studied East-West Rail as part of the the Northern New England Intercity Rail Initiative.
-(NNEIRI)
+In 2016 MassDOT studied East-West Rail as part of the Northern New England Intercity Rail Initiative (NNEIRI) study.

 If the Baker administration had been genuinely interested in moving forward with East-West passenger rail they would have moved forward with the NNEIRI Study’s preferred alternative when the study wrapped up in 2016.

-Then two years later, after significant political pressure was applied, they agreed to conduct yet another study — this time with a an expanded scope that included a high-speed rail option and service to Pittsfield.
+Then two years later, after significant political pressure was applied, they agreed to study the topic of East-West rail once again — this time with an expanded scope, that included a high-speed rail option and service to Pittsfield.

 If the Baker administration had moved forward with the recommendations of the NNEIRI Study we probably would already have a passenger trains running along the full corridor between Boston, Springfield, Hartford and New Haven.